Vestmannaeyjar – Þar sem hjartað slær…!

 Soul-stirring live version

-The live version of ‘Þar sem hjartað slær’ they played right after the torches were lit is just out of this world and spine-tinglingly beautiful.
+The live version of ‘Þar sem hjartað slær’ that the band played right after the torches were lit was epic and spine-tinglingly beautiful.
 It was so intense that I was literally moved to tears, filled with feelings of euphoria that I was finally there to be overwhelmed by it all.

 Sjá, Heimaey og Herjólfsdal – Þar sem hjörtun slá í takt við allt